aayushjha5/CodeViewer/README.md

 # Description

 This is a ReactJS based online code sharing application.
-I have built this by following @codersgyan video on it.
+I have built this by following [codersgyan](https://github.com/codersgyan) video on it.
 Feel free to subscribe to him.

 # Getting Started with Create React App